How to make money as a writer? There are plenty of ways to start earning money writing.

 Get to know your prices

-It’s worth doing some research on prices, but the fees vary a lot – in fact the fees are so broad and be industry specific, it’s hard to pin point a typical fee.
+It’s worth doing some research on prices, but the fees vary a lot – in fact, the fees are so broad and industry-specific, it’s hard to pinpoint a typical fee.

 Your fee could depend on the audience you are writing for, how high profile the media outlet is, the content and exclusivity you offer and any research time you can charge for.
 You may also gain a regular slot, so would be paid a retainer fee.

 Only the very experienced freelance writer can command high rates.
 Starting off you may be able to earn money of around £10 per hour rising to a healthy £50 per hour for a glossy woman’s magazine writer.

 Some outlets pay a standard fee for a certain number of words for example around £110 per 1000 words.
 According to Glassdoor, a freelance writer could start earning around £24-£26 per hour, depending on the content and nature of the article.